Olympian Greg Louganis Shared Message of Hope at 'RED Brunch' Event for Aunt Rita's - Frontdoors Media

 Presenting Sponsor: Gilead

-Leading Event Sponsors: Vitalyst Health Foundation, First Medical Plus, Chiro Plus Chiropractic, Southwest, Genuine, Mercy Care, CN Community Health, Bank of America, Spectrum Medical, Charles Schwab, Schuster, Wallgreens, AHF, Optum
+Leading Event Sponsors: Vitalyst Health Foundation, First Medical+Plus, Chiro+Plus, Southwest Airlines, Genuine Concepts, Mercy Care, CAN Community Health, Bank of America, Spectrum Medical, Charles Schwab, Schuster, Walgreens, AHF, Optum

 Dollars raised: $140,000+